 Top 6.
 Kapwing Online Subtitle Editor for Mac

-As the most intriguing online video subtitle editor, Kapwing was designed for collaborative use especially.
+As the most intriguing online video subtitle editor for Mac, Kapwing was designed for collaborative use especially.
 And you'll get the one-stop service on Kapwing, like subtitle editing tutorials and more social media source engagement, as well as a variety of formats and sizes.
 Along with ready-made templates that come with an array of subtitles.
 Kapwing is free to download your files up to 720p resolution yet with 500MB uploading/downloading limits.

 Service: Free trial (720p)